Fryday Produce Networking Events For Professionals

 No investment or experience needed.
 Fryday provide training, business system and support

-You can make $10,000 per month for a full time effort managing a Fryday community in Cyprus!
+You can make $5,000 to $10,000 per month for a full time effort managing a Fryday community in Bissau!

 Fryday is a Low risk franchise that is easy to manage and can be cancelled at any time

-Your will get a top level professional network locally and internationally.
+Your will get a top level professional network in Bissau and internationally.

-You invite professionals in your city to Fryday events and make sure the guests have a good time at the events while meeting other interesting people.
+You invite professionals in Bissau to Fryday events and make sure the guests have a good time at the events while meeting other interesting people.
 Fryday has great knowledge and experience about how to do this.

 Developed = Countries that are members of the OECD.